isomerpages/enterprisesg-sac/_about/Benefits Of Accreditation.md

 * **Good Laboratory Practice (GLP) scheme:**
 Ensures that certified facilities performing non-clinical safety testing in Singapore comply with the Organisation for Economic Co-operation and Development (OECD) Principles of GLP.

-Please click [here](services/accreditation-services) for the detailed requirements of all the accreditation schemes.

 Please click [here](https://www.sac-accreditation.gov.sg/services/accreditation-services/) for the detailed requirements of all the accreditation schemes.